+The responses were collated by the Secretariat and considered during the meeting.
+The responses were then reviewed and important recommendations were considered to those for which:

+- At least half the Members view the recommendation as appropriate for the ERSWG to consider; - At least half the Members consider the recommendation to be a medium or high priority; - o Some new actions were considered to be necessary to implement the recommendation; and - At least half the Members considered the ERSWG should take the lead in implementing the recommendation.

-- The meeting confirmed its previously agreed advice for all shark species caught in SBT fisheries, that there were currently no specific concerns about shark bycatch that warranted additional mitigation requirements. - The ERSWG considered the report of the CCSBT Performance Review.
-A total of 37 recommendations were initially determined to be of potential relevance to the scope of the ERSWG.
-These were provided to members prior to the meeting for comment.
-The meeting developed criteria to determine which recommendations were most important from the ERSWG's perspective.
-Using these criteria, the following seven recommendations were considered as being most important from the ERSWG's perspective and required new action, noting that even with these recommendations, there were some differences of views between Members. - PR2021-6 Consider the feasibility of a collaborative programme (between RFMOs and institutions with competency in biodiversity conservation) to forecast the likely impacts of climate change on tuna ecosystems, SBT, ERS, and their productivity, distribution, and resilience; - PR2021-8 Conduct capacity building programs to improve data collection and reporting, in particular in developing countries; - PR2021-11 Establish mechanisms to improve consistency and avoid ambiguity in national reports; - PR2021-20 Establish a clear and concise bycatch policy and management strategy; - PR2021-27 Strengthen the implementation of current measures to reduce bycatch, particularly of seabirds, and explore the potential for an incentivised mechanism to combat an increase in bycatch and address the impact of fisheries on living marine resources and the ecosystem; - PR2021-30 Identify and analyse compatibility issues and risks associated with adopting resolutions from other RFMOs, especially in monitoring, compliance, and surveillance for ERS, and develop mitigation measures and strategies; and - PR2021-54 Review the reporting templates periodically.
+Using these criteria, the following seven recommendations were considered as being most important from the ERSWG's perspective and required new action, noting that even with these recommendations, there were some differences of views between Members:

+- PR2021-6 Consider the feasibility of a collaborative programme (between RFMOs and institutions with competency in biodiversity conservation) to forecast the likely impacts of climate change on tuna ecosystems, SBT, ERS, and their productivity, distribution, and resilience; - PR2021-8 Conduct capacity building programs to improve data collection and reporting, in particular in developing countries; - PR2021-11 Establish mechanisms to improve consistency and avoid ambiguity in national reports; - o PR2021-20 Establish a clear and concise bycatch policy and management strategy;

+- O PR2021-27 Strengthen the implementation of current measures to reduce bycatch, particularly of seabirds, and explore the potential for an incentivised mechanism to combat an increase in bycatch and address the impact of fisheries on living marine resources and the ecosystem; - o PR2021-30 Identify and analyse compatibility issues and risks associated with adopting resolutions from other RFMOs, especially in monitoring, compliance, and surveillance for ERS, and develop mitigation measures and strategies; and - o PR2021-54 Review the reporting templates periodically. - 7.
+The EC has requested that the ERSWG consider the need for annual meetings and provide advice to the EC on how CCSBT's focus on ERS can be improved, particularly on seabird bycatch.
+Recommendation PR2021-05 from the Performance Review expressed a similar view.
+The ERSWG discussed this matter and agreed that more regular meetings should be held but to have a hybrid approach for future ERSWG meetings.
+This involves having a full, face-to-face ERSWG meeting every second year and scientific technical meeting(s) in the intersessional years. - 8.
+It was agreed that national reports would only be submitted by Members to the full meetings of the ERSWG every second year.
+The intersessional meetings can be held virtually and would focus on specific technical priorities agreed by the Members.